Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: None
 Targets: Self
-Trigger: The enemy successfully hits with an Ability with a Result of 2 or less.
+Trigger: The enemy successfully hits with an Ability with an [Impact](#impact) of 2 or less.
 Cost: None
 Effect: Negate the Ability that triggered this Counter.
 Description: A last minute reaction that allows one to just barely dodge an incoming attack.